To provide guidance on the claiming and reimbursement of expenses incurred by employees for Seneca business.

 - Employees travelling together or to the same destination should share automobiles, where practical.

-- Seneca’s extended health care plan provides limited out-of-country coverage for hospital and medical expenses.
-Employees travelling outside of Canada on Seneca business are encouraged to purchase additional out-of-country health insurance.
-This purchase requires prior approval by submitting a request with the travel authorization.
-Seneca will reimburse the cost of the premiums for additional coverage if they are supported by appropriate receipts.
+- Seneca’s extended health care plan provides out-of-country coverage for hospital and medical expenses.
+Employees travelling outside of Canada on Seneca business do not require additional out-of-country health insurance.

 - A standard room is the set option for accommodation, consistent with the principle of value for money.